Abandoned & Little-Known Airfields:

 A 2002 USGS aerial view of the site of the former Raleigh Municipal Airport.

-The 250 acre site is still owned by Norfolk Southern (as of 2002), but is not used.
+The 250 acre site was still owned by Norfolk Southern as of 2002, but not used,

-They have a few trailers on the Northeast side of the property where they store railroad equipment.
+They had a few trailers on the Northeast side of the property where they stored railroad equipment.

 A 2002 photo by Paul Freeman looking northwest at the front of the shopping center (mostly vacant)

-which has been built over the location of the former hangar at Raleigh Municipal.
+which was built over the location of the former hangar at Raleigh Municipal.

-Amazingly, the remains of the southeast end of Runway 32 are still perceptible in the grass in the foreground,
+Amazingly, the remains of the southeast end of Runway 32 were still perceptible in the grass in the foreground,

 running straight toward the shopping plaza.

-The remains of this end of the runway are also visible in the recent aerial photo.
+The remains of this end of the runway were also visible in the recent aerial photo.

 A 2002 photo by Paul Freeman looking northwest from the back of the shopping plaza along the remains of Runway 32.